wechaty/matrix-appservice/README.md

 ### TODO

-Distill steps to setup the matrix server from <https://github.com/spantaleev/matrix-docker-ansible-deploy/blob/master/docs/README.md>
+Detail steps to setup the Matrix server from <https://github.com/spantaleev/matrix-docker-ansible-deploy/blob/master/docs/README.md>

 ## See Also